CSA-FEDERATE/Proposed-BuildingBlocks/BB-CSC/BB_App_and_services_store.md

 ## Description
 <!-- General Description of the BB -->
+App/Services store with cross-vendor-support but independent of hyper scalers

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->